mollyexten/meal-planner/README.md

 ## Project Description

-Phrasal Verb Finder enables English language learners to look up a phrasal verb and save phrasal verbs to review later.
+Phrasal Verb Finder enables English language learners to look up a phrasal verb to find its definition and usage.

 ## API and Data Sample